 Home learning opportunities

 Our weekly learning opportunities are based upon the The National Curriculum expectations for each primary phase.
 The aim is for children to complete several learning opportunities each day covering reading, writing, phonics/spelling, maths and some wider curriculum areas.
 Please don’t feel as if you must complete every learning opportunity listed; instead, pick and choose from each section to ensure each learning session is varied.

 If your child finds any of the tasks set for their year group too challenging, then we advise that your child accesses the opportunities which are set to the age range below, for example a child in Year 3/4 could attempt the Y1/2 opportunities, if this is more appropriate for them.
 If your child has additional learning needs, then they also have a pupil profile in place detailing specific targets which could also be worked on at home.
-We are also working on additional support and guidance for pupils' with SEND, so watch this space.

 In designing these learning opportunities, we fully acknowledge that they cannot replace the quality of learning your child receives at school.
 Our focus has been on creating a set of learning opportunities that all children can access to maximise their learning whilst at home.
 Each week, a new set of learning opportunities will be added to this page- we have deliberately planned for some repetition of key tasks; this is deliberate because we know that 'practice makes permanent'.